 Sure, you can go a water park like Water Country USA or Great Wolf Lodge.
 You can visit an amusement like Busch Gardens Williamsburg or Kings Dominion.
 Or you can check out attractions like Luray Caverns, Virginia Beach, or Washington DC.

 But what if you want something really cheap (or free) and close to home?

 Check out these cheap or free summer and spring activities!

-Movies are just $1 per person, and the money goes directly to the Will Rodgers' Foundation.
-For details, go to Regal Cinemas "Summer Movie Express".
+Dates vary by location and movies are just $1 per person, and a portion of the money goes directly to the Will Rodgers' Foundation.
+For details, go to http://www.regmovies.com/movies/summer-movie-express.